Skip to main content

 Time to act –

-For greater competitiveness
+For more competitiveness

 in Germany and Europe

-Half a year after the formation of the new German government, the Gipfel für Forschung und Innovation 2025 (Summit for Research and Innovation) offers a forum for politics, science, and business to place current developments in research and innovation policy at the center of public debate.
-The challenges for Germany and Europe as hubs of research and innovation are not new.
-However, the pressure for change intensifies in an era of global upheavals, geopolitical tensions, and rapid technological progress.
+Half a year after the start of the new German government, the Summit for Research and Innovation 2025 ("Gipfel für Forschung und Innovation 2025") offers a forum for politics, science, and business to bring current developments in research and innovation policy to the forefront of public debate.
+The challenges regarding Germany and Europe as research and innovation locations are not new.
+However, the pressure for change intensifies in a time of global upheavals, geopolitical tensions, and rapid technological developments.

 Programme line-up